Ron Porambo

 Ronald Porambo was a journalist most well known for thoroughly covering the 1967 Newark riots.
 He authored the book No Cause For Indictment: An Autopsy of Newark, which exposed the role of police in the violence that occurred during the riots, which left 26 people dead.
 Porambo became passionate about revealing the depths of institutional racism and corruption of state and local governments of New Jersey.

+After the publication of his book, Porambo begin in engaging in criminal activity such as robberies, and spent the last 20 years of his life in prison for murder.

 Early life

 Ronald Porambo was born in East Orange, NJ, on Thanksgiving Day in 1938, to Millie and Frank Porambo.
 The Porambos owned Franchett's, a wholesale bakery, and Frank had invented and patented a cruller twister.
 Due to the family business, the Porambos were quite wealthy.

 Porambo's parents encouraged him to join a youth-boxing program in nearby Newark, which was run by Jack Reno, a police officer and local sports legend.
 Most of the young men in the gym came from Newark's poor black neighborhoods.
 After only a year in training, Porambo won the 1955 New Jersey Golden Gloves.
 Porambo became a professional boxer, landing a few big fights in his early twenties.
 He appeared in preliminary bouts at Madison Square Garden a couple of times in the late 1950s.

 He moved away from boxing and joined the military, but that career was cut short when he strayed from his post at Fort Slocum, NY, for a midnight rendezvous with a woman he'd just met.

 Porambo decided to attend Rutgers University's journalism program, later saying that it was “the only course I could conceivably pass.”
 It took him seven years to complete the degree.

 He began working at small newspapers, holding jobs in Lorain, OH, and in Albany, NY.
 In Kingsport, TN, he worked for the Times-News, and one of his features won a state journalism prize.
 He was eager to cover topics other reporters avoided: Kingsport's black neighborhoods, drug abuse, and the city's homeless population.